-Teacher in Charge: Mrs S. Withers.
+Teacher in Charge: N. Dow.

 Chemistry is a fascinating subject because of its history, the beauty of its logic and its multitude of applications.